TomasBaubllys/snakeuino/readme.md

 ## Timer interrupt
 The timer interrupt is used to update and render the game, this allows the main loop to be non-blocking and allow for multiple user inputs between frames, which makes the game feel more responsive.
 The timer interrupt is set as shown below:

-Since, Arduino Uno R3 CPU operates on 16Mhz frequency, we can use that to limit the fps, so we can use a 64 prescalar, set the OCR1A register to 17500, and set the timer1 to CTC mode.
+Since, Arduino Uno R3 CPU operates on 16Mhz frequency, we can use that to limit the fps, so we can use a 64 prescaler, set the OCR1A register to 17500, and set the timer1 to CTC mode.

 The math behind it is something like this:
 We want to get arround 14fps, so thats a frame every 1/14 = 0.07 seconds or 70ms.
-Since we use a 64 prescalar, that means that the timer now runs at 16000000 / 64 = 250000 ticks/second.
+Since we use a 64 prescaler, that means that the timer now runs at 16000000 / 64 = 250000 ticks/second.
 So if we set the OCR1A value to 17500, that means that the timer interrupt will happen every 17500 / 250000 = 0.07 seconds.
 Of course we do not have to guess the OCR1A value, we can simply solve the equation: OCR1A_value / (16000000 / prescaler) = 1/(desired_fps)

 You can find more information about the timer in the [ATmega382P documentation](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf).